oblac/jodd-site/content/db/3+dbsession.md

     System.out.println(session.isTransactionActive());
 ~~~~~

-Good idea is to create transaction mode objects once and use them
-through the application.
-The last row prints `false`, since transaction
-is not active anymore.
-When a session is not under transaction, it is in
-the auto-commit mode.
+The last row prints `false`, since transaction is not active anymore.
+When a session is not under transaction, it is in the auto-commit mode.

-This is just basic transaction usage, *Jodd* offers more complex
-transaction management, using also propagations.
+This is just basic transaction usage, *Jodd* offers more complex transaction management, using also propagations.